Any benefit of capturing a zone planned?

 - You will require 3 players to capture a zone in an upcoming version, in addition to existing majority/ratio rules.

-RE: Any benefit of capturing a zone planned? - Added by Jeepo over 5 years ago
+RE: Any benefit of capturing a zone planned? - Added by Jeepo almost 6 years ago

 Good ideas, but in the long term of actual game play maybe not.
 Obviously a squad will get teamwork points for a capture?
 Other than that though I am not sure?